adchilds/JythonScript/README.md

 # JythonScript v0.1

 ## Description:
-JythonScript provides an easy hook into executing and/or evaluating Python expressions or scripts in the Java Runtime Environment.
+JythonScript provides an easy to use wrapper for executing and/or evaluating Python expressions and scripts in the Java Runtime Environment.

 ## Dependencies:
 None.
 JythonScript packages the Jython standalone JAR as part of it's distribution, so no further dependencies are